kylecorry31/Trail-Sense/README.md

 - **Where can I find the time of high tide to calibrate?**
   - You can use a website such as NOAA's Tides and Currents (United States) or similar site for your country.
   - You may also be able to find a printed tide book or tide tables (from a newspaper or ranger station) in your area.
+- **I can't turn off the flashlight/white noise or they won't turn on**
+  - Please verify your notification settings for Trail Sense by long pressing the Trail Sense app icon, then opening App Settings, then opening Notifications.
+Ensure that Trail Sense has notifications enabled and that the Flashlight and White Noise channels are active.
 - **Flashlight notifications don't go away instantly when I turn it off**
   - Unfortunately, Android requires that notifications are present for certain services for at least 5 seconds, there is no way to get around this as it is a system "feature"
 - **What other apps would be useful in a survival situation?**